odufour7/Shape/docs/source/run_minimal_example.md

 ---

-## 5. Run the Python Simulation Script
+## 5. Run the following python simulation script

-Within the `mechanical_layer` directory, run the following Python code (adapt as needed):
+Within the `mechanical_layer` directory, run the following Python code (adapt as needed) taking care of replacing `/AbsolutePath/` with the correct folder path:

 ```python
 import ctypes